Himanshu-0502/Prime-Factorization/README.md

 ## Overview

 This repository contains C++ implementations for prime checking and factorization using advanced mathematical algorithms.
 The primary functionalities include checking if a number is prime and factorizing a given number into its prime factors.
+The algorithm used for prime checking is the Miller-Rabin primality test, and the algorithm used for factorization is Pollard's Rho algorithm.
+The implementations are optimized for performance and can handle numbers upto 64-bit integers.

 ## Files

 - `Prime.cpp`: Contains the implementation for checking if a number is prime.
+It can check upto 400,000 numbers in less than 1 second.
 - `Factorization.cpp`: Contains the implementation for factorizing a given number into its prime factors.
+It can factorize upto 400 numbers in less than 1 second.

 ## Installation